ullibniss/INNO-Networks-Engineering/INR_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/16be38f2-6bcf-4d23-b1f7-3d2840fa3fa2)

 To confirm that the system is functioning correctly, I checked the neighbor status on `router-3`.
-The output shows a state "Full," which signifies that the OSPF adjacency has been successfully established and the routers are fully synchronized.
+The output shows a state of **"Full,"** which signifies that the OSPF adjacency has been successfully established and the routers are fully synchronized.

 ![image](https://github.com/user-attachments/assets/417d2d5b-acb4-4e76-9a71-c2df2c3a2c5e)